markoooooooo/ooo/Leigh Brasington & Andrés Gómez Emilsson on WystanTBS YouTube Channel.md

 			- Still aware of your body.
 			- According to the suttas you can drench, steep, satturate and suffuse your body with the piti and suka or the suka free from piti or your pure bright mind in the 4th.
 			- The subjectively pleasant aspect is gone and it's gotten subjectively neutral.
+			- Very smooth.
+Body further away.
+			- People notice slumping over.
 - ## Formless Jhanas (5-8)
 	- Called the immaterial states, 5th to 8th.
 	- Really different from the first 4.
 	- Passing entirely beyond all bodily sensations.
 	- Concentrated enough on what you're doing to enter and sustain these immaterial states that you're unaware of your body.
 The catch is that if you think of your body to check whether you still feel it then you will become aware and feel your body.
 It's only in retrospect that you can realize you were unaware of your body.
+	- There is no background, only the object.
 	- ### 5th Jhana
 		- #### Sphere of infinite space
 		- The word translated as sphere is actually the same word used for eye and sight AND ear and sound.
 So sensing or experiencing infinite or limitless space.
 		- Getting there you is you take something you can imaginatively expand without limits and just focus on the expansion until suddenly vast empty space appears before you.
 		- Like you walked up to the edge of the grand canyon and there's no bottom or other side.
+		- Tiny sense of observer, more a point of observation.
+			- Probably not noticable unless skilled.
+			- When you step back to examine what you're examining.
 	- ### 6th Jhana
 		- #### The realm or experience of limitless consciousness
 		- Getting there it's necessary to realize you can't be aware of a limitless space with a limited consciousness.
 So shift your attention from the space to the consciousness of the space, become conscious of your consciousness.
 If you do it right, you will feel like you absord into the space and you are now a limitless consciousness.
+		- No difference between observer and the observed.
 	- ### 7th Jhana
 		- #### The experience of no-thingness or nothingness.
 		- An experience of nothing.
 You take the top off the cookie jar and there's nothing, also no cookie jar.
 		- Leigh: when on retreat and it's going well can spend 30 minutes there and has done so
+		- Goes back to a very small observer, smaller than in the 5th.
 	- ### 8th Jhana
 		- #### The realm of neither perception nor non perception
 		- Translation of sanya